-Perusall offers three types of Review-Based Assignments.
+Perusall offers three types of Review-Based assignments to facilitate peer learning and structured feedback:

-The stages of Review-Based Assignments
+The stages of Review-Based assignments

 -

-- Word document
+- Word document or PowerPoint

 - Images

-- Source code
+- Source code or text file

 Authors will not be able to access their document with reviewer feedback until the Author review and response stage.